Searching ...

 Along High Street are quaint 19th-century homes that have been updated while still maintaining their original beauty.
 Surrounding the Downtown Mall are commercial buildings renovated into apartments.
 Luxurious condos and flats are scattered around the area.

-The neighborhood is further from the multi-use paths that ring Charlottesville.
+The neighborhood boasts a wealth of recreational options and amenities.
 It’s possible to head north on McIntire Rd to pick up the John Warner Parkway Trail and connect through the new pedestrian bridge that links the two halves of McIntire Park.

 Homes in this area range from small bungalows and cottages to larger historic homes.
 Prices vary depending on the size and condition of the home.
 The August 2022 market had ten homes listed, from $519,000 for a one-bedroom condo to $1.8 million for new construction.